 Train Derailment - Lafayette, Louisiana

-About 1:40 am on May 17, six rail cars derailed and overturned near Lafayette, Louisiana.
+About 1:40 am on May 17, six rail cars derailed and overturnedDownload PDF near Lafayette, Louisiana.
 One of the cars was damaged and leaked about 11,000 gallons of hydrochloric acid.
-Authorities evaluated people with 1 mile of the accident.
-Approximately 3,000 people were affected, including a few small businesses and a nursing home.
 Five people, including two rail workers, were sent to a hospital and treated for eye and skin irritation.
-All affect people are being reimbursed for food and hotel costs by the railway company that operated the train, BNSF Railway.

 The cause of the derailment is not known at this time.
 The Federal Railroad Administration will conduct an investigation of the accident.

-Root Cause Analysis DerailmentThe attached PDF file contains an intermediate level root cause analysis of the train derailment.
+The attached PDF file contains an intermediate level root cause analysis of the train derailment built using Cause Mapping, a visual form of root cause analysis.
 It was built using the facts that were available in media reports on the accident.
 As more details are known, the Cause Map can be expanded.